markx86/uefi-os-template/README.md

 Ensure that the path to the project folder and any of the files in it **do not contain spaces**.

 #### x86_64-elf-gcc/ld: command not found
 Check if the folder `tools/x86_64-elf-cross` exists in the project folder.
-If it doesn't, run `tools/setup_crosscompiler.sh` to build the default cross compiler.
-If you already have setup a cross compiler you want to use, ensure it's in the global path and is set in the main Makefile (more info [here](#tuning-the-main-makefile)).
+If it doesn't, run `tools/setup_crosscompiler.sh` to build the default cross-compiler.
+If you already have set up a cross-compiler you want to use, ensure it's in the global path and is set in the main Makefile (more info [here](#tuning-the-main-makefile)).

 #### Cannot use any/some of the SystemTable's functions (system hangs)
 Try using `uefi_call_wrapper` to call those functions.
 The syntax is: